50 Tourist Traps That Locals Still Love

 This Orlando, Florida, theme park distinguishes itself from fierce competition with a limited daily attendance, allowing for a more intimate experience, plus a host of activities like its 30-minute dolphin swim that puts visitors face-to-face with friendly marine animals and exotic birds.
 All-inclusive stays cost less for Florida residents, and come with free equipment rentals and freshly prepared meals.

-Thrill-seekers from near and far come to Ohio's Cedar Point for its legendary roller coasters, including the tallest, fastest, and longest dive coaster in the world, which opened in 2016.
+Thrill-seekers from near and far come to Ohio's Cedar Point for its legendary roller coasters.
+This year, it is introducing Steel Vengeance, which it bills as the tallest, fastest and longest hybrid roller coaster in the world.
 Located on a peninsula jutting into Lake Erie, the area also includes the Cedar Point Shores water park and a mile-long stretch of white sand beach.

 Though Bourbon Street offers little more than overpriced cocktails, the French Quarter's other hub of tourist activity is a beautiful square beside the Mississippi River, teeming with local artists selling their wares and brass bands enticing passersby to dance along.
 Don't leave without a stop at the landmark Café du Monde, famous for its coffee and powdered-sugar-covered beignets, which are among the many budget-friendly pleasures to enjoy in the Big Easy.